nKingchaos2284/Class1/notes21.md

 1. Compose a short poem describing how HTTP sends data between computers.

+Roses are red.
+Violets are blue.
+HTTP client request website files request aproves or dissaproves files are sent and babies are made.

 2. Describe how HTML, CSS, and JS files are “parsed” in the browser.
+HTML files are parsed <link> elements referencing external CSS stylesheets and <script> for any external JavaScript. as the browser is parsing it send requests for any CSS files and JS files.
+The browser then generates the DOM tree and applies the styles from the CSSOM tree and executes the JavaScript.

-3. How can you find images to add to a Website?
+3. How can you find images to add to a Website? google

-4. How do you create a String vs a Number in JavaScript?
+4. How do you create a String vs a Number in JavaScript? quotes, not quotes

-5. What is a Variable and why are they important in JavaScript?
+5. What is a Variable and why are they important in JavaScript? a variable is anything that can vary. variable stores the data value that can be changed later on.
+Use the reserved keyword var to declare a variable in JavaScript